Online Fair Allocation of Perishable Resources: Numerical Experiments

-\paragraph{Empirical Trade-off Curves.} We numerically investigate the impact of the perishing rate on the envy-efficiency frontier, and use the empirical trade-off curve to provide guidance on how decision-makers should select $L_T$ in the setting of geometric i.i.d. perishing.
-The demands $N_t$ are drawn from a truncated normal distribution $\mathcal{N}(2, 0.25)$.
-We let $T = 100$, $B = 200$, and vary $\alpha \in \{0.1, 0.2, 0.25, 0.3\}$ (see \cref{sec:experiment_details}, \cref{fig:geometric_tradeoff_app} for additional values of $\alpha$).
-For these instances, we compare \HopeGuardrailPerish and \HopeGuardrail \citep{sinclair2021sequential}, a guardrail-based algorithm designed for settings without perishable resources, with $L_T = T^{-\beta}$, $\beta \in \{0,0.05,0.1,\ldots,1\}$.
-All results are averaged over 150 replications.
+We begin by numerically investigating the impact of the perishing rate on the envy-efficiency frontier, and use the empirical trade-off curves to provide guidance on how decision-makers should select $L_T$.
+For these instances, we compare \HopeGuardrailPerish and \HopeGuardrail \citep{sinclair2021sequential} with $L_T = T^{-\beta}$, $\beta \in \{0,0.05,0.1,\ldots,1\}$.

-The empirical trade-off curves can be found in \cref{fig:geometric_tradeoff}.
-For $\alpha \in \{0.1,0.2\}$, \HopeGuardrail makes close to no gains in efficiency for any value of $L_T$.
+The empirical trade-off curves for each value of $\alpha$ can be found in \Cref{fig:geometric_tradeoff}.
+In each case, we report the probability that a sample path is offset-expiring, denoted by $\mathbb{P}(\mathcal{E}_{OE})$.
+For $\alpha \in \{0.1,0.2\}$ (\Cref{fig:tradeoff-1,fig:tradeoff-2}), \HopeGuardrail makes close to no gains in efficiency for any value of $L_T$.
 In these high-perishing settings, then, setting $L_T = 0$ is optimal (there is no trade-off), in stark contrast to the classic setting without perishability.
-As $\alpha$ increases, \HopeGuardrail attains small gains in efficiency, but plateaus very quickly.
+As $\alpha$ increases (\Cref{fig:tradeoff-25,fig:tradeoff-3}), \HopeGuardrail attains small gains in efficiency, but plateaus very quickly.
 This yields the important insight that \textbf{perishing-agnostic algorithms are {\it not} able to leverage unfairness to improve efficiency in the presence of perishable resources.} \HopeGuardrailPerish, on the other hand, sees extremely large gains in efficiency for a very small increase in envy, across all values of $\alpha$.
-Even for this algorithm, however, larger values of $L_T$ do not provide marginal gains in efficiency; the horizontal asymptote observed across all values of $\alpha$ is precisely the cumulative $\sigma$-induced loss, $T\dperish$.
-Moreover, the vertical asymptote across all plots corresponds to the unavoidable loss due to demand uncertainty (\cref{thm:lower_bound}).
+For larger values of $L_T$, we observe marginal gains in efficiency; the horizontal asymptote observed across all values of $\alpha$ is precisely the cumulative perishing-induced loss, $T\dperish$ {(\cref{thm:lower_bound})}.
+Moreover, the vertical asymptote across all plots corresponds to the unavoidable loss due to demand uncertainty (\cref{thm:lower_bounds}).